Ozy-Viking/twitch_king_of_the_hill/README.md

 ##### Count Command

 To change the count command from !slap use the search parameter `count`.
 There is no issue if you want to use and exclamation command (!slap) or not.
+The command is also, case insensative i.e. `!SLaPYA` is valid as it starts with !slap.

 ```url
 http://localhost:28080/?count=!slap